 Senegal offers a diverse range of activities including The Pink Lake in Senegal.
 Aside from its fascinating history, it also has natural features that have continually amazed tourists.
 One of these beauties, for example, is the Pink Lake, a rare natural wonder that only a few countries in the world can claim.

-This is a remarkable lake less than an hour’s drive from Dakar, Senegal’s capital city that will undoubtedly attract the unwary visitor’s eye due to its strange yet brilliant pink colour.
+This is a remarkable lake less than an hour’s drive from Dakar, Senegal’s capital city that will undoubtedly attract the unwary visitor’s eye due to its strange yet brilliant pink color.

 The Atlantic Ocean is separated from Lake Retba (or Lac Rose as it is known by locals) by only a few short dunes, and its salt content is extremely high.
 Its salinity is comparable to that of the Dead Sea, and it even exceeds it during the dry season.